linyzeng/linux-monitor-go/README.md

 ### Single configuration
 An other thing was configure the flags in a single file, my choice is yaml.
 The reason is very simple, is easy to read and to create.
-Given the flag `--setup`, the check will show you what available configuration such as threshlold name that are available.
+Given the flag `-setup`, the check will show you what are the available configurations such as threshlold name that are available.
-Other flags option can be query with `help`, example `--mode help` to show valid modes options.
+Some flags can be query with `help`, example `-mode help` to show valid modes and per

 For each check create a section `check-name:` and under the configs, such as threshold. example

 ```
 	check-momo:
 	  user: momo
 	  password: momo
 	  warning: 10%
 	  critical: 5%
 ```

 Here are the shared configurarion: